Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-The paper preliminarily questions the
+The paper preliminarily

-characteristics of constitutional interpretation, in
+questions the characteristics of constitutional interpretation, in particular

-The theoretical aporias of the way in which the interpretation of the laws
+aporias of the way in which the interpretation of the laws according to the Constitution

-according to the Constitution is commonly understood are emphasized and it is
+is commonly understood are emphasized and it is noted that the first conforming

-noted that the first conforming interpretation takes place within the Constitutional
+interpretation takes place within the Constitutional Charter itself, pushing

-expressive declarations of fundamental principles.
-Then follows the study of
+fundamental principles.
+Then follows the study of the relations between the

-the relations between the Constitution and the other charters of rights,
+Constitution and the other charters of rights, critically examining the way in

-critically examining the way in which they are reconstructed by constitutional
+which they are reconstructed by constitutional jurisprudence.
+Finally, the

-formation of judicial customs and the judicious use of the fundamental canon of
+inter-jurisprudential dialogue, the formation of judicial customs and the

-maximization of the protection of rights.
+judicious use of the fundamental canon of maximization of the protection of rights.

 MARCO GALDI